UoB-COMSM0166/2025-group-20/README.md

 *Figure 1: Demo of the interactive recipe book feature.*

 2. Tutorial Mode: We also added a tutorial accessible directing from the start screen.
 This faciliatated users to practise before gameplay.
 The player could internalise the slicing mechanics, and learn other essential gamplay features, such as:
- - Avoiding the bomb
+ - Avoiding the bomb.
- - The dragonfruit +1 life benefit
+ - The dragonfruit +1 life benefit.
- - The importance of slicing the fruit in the correct recipe order
+ - The importance of slicing the fruit in the correct recipe order.

 ![Recipe Book Evaluation](project-report-images/Dragonfruit-Tutorial-Example.gif)

 *Figure 2: Clear, informative dragonfruit explanation feature in tutorial mode.*

 ## Quantitative: NASA TLX
 One of our primary goals was to create a game that was accessible to both casual players and highly-skilled users.
 As a result we devised two levels of difficulty within our game.
 We wanted a noticable increase in difficulty between the modes (this has been proven to increase player enjoyment from previous studies (Alexander et al., 2013)), while having frustration levels remain relatively unchanged.
 In Easy Mode, the user still needed to slice the fruit in the correct recipe order, but the slice patterns and the bombs were scrapped.
 In Hard Mode, the bombs and the slice patterns were re-introduced.
-We collected a data using the NASA Task Load Index (TLX) from a group of diverse age ranges, and with differing experience in playing video games.
+We collected data using the NASA Task Load Index (TLX) from a group of diverse age ranges, and with differing experience in playing video games.
 We chose the NASA TLX as it's been shown to be highly reliable for assessing game difficulty (Hart & Staveland, 1988; Ramkumar et al., 2016; Seyderhelm & Blackmore, 2023).
-We determined that using the raw TLX scores would be easier and faster to administer, and that it makes sense to opt for the easier option when studies report back mixed results for raw vs. weighted TLX scores (Hart (2006)).
+We determined that using the raw TLX scores would be easier and faster to administer, and studies reported back mixed results for raw vs. weighted TLX scores (Hart (2006)).

 ![Alt text](project-report-images/NASA-TLX-Load-Index-Bar-Chart.png)